gateio/gateapi-csharp/docs/FuturesApi.md

             var settle = "usdt";  // string | Settle currency
             var contract = "BTC_USDT";  // string | Futures contract
-            var xGateExptime = "1689560679123";  // string | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected (optional) var side = "ask";  // string | Specify all buy orders or all sell orders, if not specify them, both are included.
-Revoke all buy orders and revoke all sell orders and make ask (optional)
+            var xGateExptime = "1689560679123";  // string | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected (optional) var side = "ask";  // string | Specify all buy orders or all sell orders, both are included if not specified.
+Set to bid to cancel all buy orders, set to ask to cancel all sell ordersspecified.
+Set to bid to cancel all buy orders, set to ask to cancel all  (optional)

             try
             {